Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Perverse sheaves on abelian varieties

+Let~$k$ be a finite field, and~$\bar{k}$ an algebraic closure of~$k$.
 Let $X$ be an abelian variety over~$k$.
-We fix a projective embedding $u$ of $X_k$.
+We fix a projective embedding $u$ of $X$.
 For subvarieties of~$X$, the degree means the degree of the image by~$u$; for a \tac\ of~$S$ defined by~$\pi\colon X\to A$ and~$\chi$, we will say that the \emph{degree} of~$S$ is the degree of the image~$u(\ker(\pi))$.

-For a perverse sheaf~$M$ on~$X$, a combination of the main result of Weissauer~\cite{weissauer_vanishing_2016} and of the machinery developped by Krämer and Weissauer~\cite{KW_vanishing_AV} implies that for most characters $\chi\in\charg{X}$, we have $ \rmH^i(X_{\bar k},M_\chi)=0$ for all~$i\not=0$.

-We will show here that this result can be made quantitative using the complexity of~$M$, and will then establish a relative version (see Section~\ref{ssec-relative}).
+For a perverse sheaf~$M$ on~$X$, a combination of the main result of Weissauer~\cite{weissauer_vanishing_2016} and of the machinery developped by Krämer and Weissauer~\cite{KW_vanishing_AV} implies that for most characters $\chi\in\charg{X}$, we have $ \rmH^i(X_{\bar k},M_\chi)=0$ for all~$i\not=0$; we will show here that this result can be made quantitative using the complexity of~$M$, and will then establish a relative version (see Section~\ref{ssec-relative}).

-\begin{theorem} Let $X$ be an abelian variety over~$k$.
-Let $M$ be a perverse sheaf on~$X$.
+\begin{theorem} Let $X$ be an abelian variety over~$k$ and let $M$ be a perverse sheaf on~$X$.